 8. Stay-Cool Handle.
 The handle needs to be insulated and designed not to get hot when in use.

 9. Water Gauge.
 It can be useful to know how much liquid someone is drinking throughout the day.

 10. Cordless.
 Consider getting a cordless kettle to make it easy for seniors to carry and prevent tangling when pouring hot water.

-My favorite is the because it only weighs two pounds, and it holds a quart of water.
+My favorite small kettle for the elderly is the because it only weighs two pounds, and it holds one quart (one liter) of water.
 It has all the features I was looking for from automatic shut off to cool touch.
 For us the most important things was the weight.
-Make sure to think through each of these features to choose an electric kettle that seniors can use safely and efficiently!
+Make sure to think through each of these features to choose an electric kettle that seniors can use safely.
 Chef's Choice 673 Cordless Compact Electric Kettle